jesrockr/stm32_f9p_gnss_logger/README.md

 ## Recommended F9P Output Messages

-For PPK logging, enable on UART 1 (or whichever is connected output to STM32 board):
+For PPK logging, enable on UART 1 (or whichever F9P PORT is connected to STM32 board):

 - `UBX-RXM-RAWX`
 - `UBX-RXM-SFRBX`